Scientist and author, Beth enjoys living life in the slow lane. She takes time to enjoy the little things in life.

 - Listen, don’t talk or whisper.

 As dawn breaks, you may be able to catch a glimpse of the songbirds with binoculars.
-For beginners, I recommend the .
-They are ideal for bird-watchers as they're easy to focus, and lightweight to carry.
-Nikon Monarch 8x42
+For beginners, I recommend the Athlon Optics 8 x 42.
+They're ideal for bird-watchers as they're easy to focus, and lightweight to carry.

 How Do You Know Which Bird Is Singing?